 Level 2 or Mid-Grade Countertops fabrication from slabs takes place in the stores.
 Their thickness is close to the 3cm mark and comes in more aesthetically pleasing patterns.

-Finally, Level 3 or High-Grade Countertops fabrication also held in store.
+Finally, Level 3 or High-Grade Countertops fabrication is also held in store.
 They are thicker than most slabs and contain beautiful and rare colors and designs.

 Functionality of Stone (Size, Thickness, Finishing)

 The functionality of countertop slabs is also a significant indicator of stone’s pricing.
 Like more stone per square meter you buy, the more you will have to pay for it.
 The price of the slab will increase as thickness increases.
 Generally, the thickness of the 3cm, purchasing a 2cm thick slabs eventually saves you money.
 It will also reduce the counter’s hardiness.
 So, the cost to benefit ratio you’ll have to evaluate as per your requirement.
 Custom finishing and coating you select can also affect the price.
-Polishes and sealants will protect your stone countertop’s integrity, but it’ll drive up the cost of your countertop.
+Polishes and sealants will protect your stone countertop’s integrity, but they’ll drive up the cost of your countertop.
 If coatings are already available on your slab, it can increase the price, but you consider the cost to benefit ratio again.

 Installation of the Stone (Origin and Renovation)